 PHONICS AT SCHOOL

-Here at Forest Academy phonics is taught daily to all children in Reception and Key Stage One.
-We use a combination of the Letters and Sounds and Read Write Inc programmes to teach children the letters of the alphabet and their matching sounds.
+Here at Forest Academy, phonics is taught daily to all children in Reception and Key Stage One.
+We use the Letters and Sounds programme to teach children the letters of the alphabet and their matching sounds.
 We sometimes use songs and actions from Jolly Phonics to help us remember our sounds.

 The children are taught to read words by blending, which means pushing all the sounds together to make a word.
 The children are taught to spell words by segmenting, which means sounding out words and writing down the sounds they can hear.

-By the end of Reception children are expected to know all Phase Three sounds.
-By the end of Year One all children are expected to know all Phase Five sounds.
-When finishing Key Stage Two, most children at Forest Academy are secure in Phase Six sounds.
+By the end of Reception children are expected to be secure in Phase Three.
+By the end of Year One children are expected to be secure in Phase Five.
+When finishing Key Stage One, most children at Forest should be secure in Phase Six.
 This phase moves away from learning sounds and focuses on spelling rules and patterns.

 At the end of Year One all the children in the country take a test called a Phonics Screening.
 They have to read 40 real and nonsense words.
 We call the nonsense words ‘Alien words’ and the children practice reading them every day.

 If you want to see an example of a previous years test click here.

 Here are some useful websites to help you support your child with their early reading and writing.
 If you are unsure of which phase your child is working within then please speak to your child’s class teacher.